arjun1127/SLR-deep-learning/README.md

 The trained models are action.h5 files.
 The results of the training, including loss and accuracy plots, can be visualized using the Matplotlib library.

+## Details about the project

+This project aims to recognize sign language gestures using deep learning techniques.
+The system is built with TensorFlow and Keras for the deep learning model, and MediaPipe Holistic for detecting and tracking hand movements.
+Tech Stack used : Python , TensorFlow , OpenCV, MediaPipe Implementations : LSTM , Custom Dataset
+OS used : Ubuntu
+Working :
+1. Have used MediaPipe to get the landmarks of face , and hand with the help of OpenCv to capture face and hand postures and store as keypoints
+2. After which we extract the keypoints we convert it numpy array format for feature engineering 3.Create respective signs folder and store the data (custom dataset) and split them to train , test and validation sets
+4.Then we train the sequential model using LSTM (its like a classification model) based on the test results tells weather the current sign shown via CV2 capture is the respected sign

+Our project had a accuracy over 93% and Further enhancement can be made by implementing a client-server model and making the model act as a backend .

 ## Contributing

 If you'd like to contribute to this project, please fork the repository and submit a pull request.
 We welcome any improvements or suggestions.